-GivePulse allows volunteers to print certificates and summaries of all volunteer hours.
+CERVIS allows volunteers to print certificates and summaries of all volunteer hours.
 However, if a volunteer needs signed verification of hours served for work, school, church, or court, they must submit an "Hour Request Form" at the volunteer station.
-Volunteers must fill out the form in its entirety before submitting the form to the Volunteer Coordinator.
+Volunteers must fill out the form in its entirety.
 Incomplete forms will not be processed.
-Please allow up to one full week for the Volunteer Coordinator to process your request.
-The Volunteer Coordinator will print and sign any documents or letters requested and return your form to the volunteer station for pick-up.
+Please allow up to one full week to process your request.

-Scheduling & Cancelling Shifts
+Scheduling & Canceling Shifts

-The SAHS requires that all volunteer services be scheduled a minimum of 24 (preferably 72) hours in advance using GivePulse.
+The SAHS offers a mix of scheduled and drop-in volunteer opportunities.
 If you cannot make a scheduled shift contact the Lead Staff or Volunteer Coordinator and remove yourself from the online schedule as soon as possible so that we have time to fill your spot.